asdawej/PyMatrix/README.md

 * Index starts from `1` instead of `0`.
 * Record the path of calculation of some algorithms like Gauss-Jordan Simplification.
 * Documents of functions and classes are reasonably detailed.
+* Strong compatibility because we prefer to overload operators rather than give you new funcs.